tech-sketch/SeqAL/docs/performance.md

 ### Conclusion

 According to the performance of different sampling methods, `MNLP` is a proper baseline method.
-If we want to achieve high perforamnce, we recommend `MNLP+DS`.
+If we want to achieve high performance, we recommend `MNLP+DS`.

 ## Time cost